Prathama-sanshi/Data_Science_Projects/README.md

    <p>
 If false positive and false negative are both important then we select beta value to one. if Beta=1 then this is called $F_1$ score. </p>
-<p>In our senario the false negative is very important that means we have to select beta value to be 2
+<p>In our senario, the false negative is very important that means we have to select beta value to be 2
    if Beta=2 then it is called $F_2$ score.
    Then,</p>
    <p>